asternberg/homebrain/README.md

 - ENOENT for Python?
 Check venv/bin/python paths.
 - 400 from camera.request_stream?
 Possibly unsupported; skip or handle gracefully.
 - LLM 404?
 Confirm the model file name in Ollama’s folder and matching JSON "model" field.

+## Future Builds
+- Android up that communicates with service on LAN.
+Its already being published via bonjour dns so should be easy to discover.
+- Access to other camera properties (history etc.) and use the LLM to plan activities to respond to a request - ie: 'who was in the yard today' --> 'looks through all event record snapshots today and look for people detected'.
+- Use a second multimodal LLM against the snapshots (along with the CV context) to produce richer image descriptions.
+Note I had originally tested this instead of the CV libraries but hallucination were too high for the local multimodal LLM I could run.